AlibabaCloudDocs/petadata/intl.en-US/Quick Start/Log on to the database.md

 1. Has the IP address of the client or the IP address of ECS been added to the whitelist?

-    Not yet, see [EN-US\_TP\_18494.md\#](reseller.en-US/User Guide/Manage instances/Set the whitelist.md#) for more information.
+    Not yet, see [Set the whitelist](intl.en-US/Quick Start/Set the whitelist.md#) for more information.

 2. How to get the IP address of the client or the IP address of ECS?

-    See [How to get the IP address of a client](../../../../reseller.en-US/FAQ/Usage and management/How to get the IP address of a client.md#) for more information.
+    See [How to get the IP address of a client](../../../../intl.en-US/FAQ/Usage and management/How to get the IP address of a client.md#) for more information.